tsai-jiewen/jack-o-markdown/content/home/pages.md

 weight: 60

 title: Ed and Anna
-subtitle: Welcome to 'Ed and Anna', it's a blog for educational research and R data analysis.
+subtitle: 👋 Welcome to 'Ed and Anna'!
+It's a blog for educational research and R data analysis.

 content:
   # Page type to display.
 E.g. post, talk, publication...